 Why is this important?

 Education is crucial for both the protection and healthy development of girls and boys affected by crises.
 It can rebuild their lives; restore their sense of normality and safety, and provide them with important life skills.
-It helps children to be self-sufficient, to be heard, and to have more influence on issues that affect them.
+It helps children to be self-sufficient and to have more influence on issues that affect them.
 It is also one of the best tools to invest in their long-term future, and in the peace, stability and economic growth of their countries.
 Yet it is one of the most underfunded areas of humanitarian aid: less than 3% of global humanitarian funding is allocated to education.

 How are we helping?

-The Commission's funding is delivered through its humanitarian implementing partners, notably non-governmental organisations (NGOs), United Nations agencies, and International Organisations carrying out humanitarian projects.
-By the end of 2017, nearly 4.7 million boys and girls in 52 countries around the world will have benefitted from these projects.
+The Commission's funding is delivered through its humanitarian implementing partners, notably non-governmental organisations (NGOs), United Nations agencies, and international organisations carrying out humanitarian projects.

 The EU's actions aim to help children affected by humanitarian crises to have access to and learn in safe, quality and accredited primary and secondary education; to learn life-saving and life-sustaining skills and gain increased personal resilience.
 The actions also ensure that children are protected, and support the strengthening of education services through preparedness, response and recovery interventions.
 Each action is tailored to take into account the different needs of children based on their age, gender and other specific circumstances.